tigera-cs/Calico-Enterprise-Networking-Training-FR/4. Kubernetes Services and CE Service Advertisement/README.md

         nexthop via 10.0.1.31 dev ens5 weight 1
 ```

 You should now see the cluster service cidr `10.49.0.0/16` advertised from each of the kubernetes cluster nodes.
 This means that traffic to any service's cluster IP address will get load-balanced across all nodes in the cluster by the network using ECMP (Equal Cost Multi Path).
-Kube-proxy then load balances the cluster IP across the service endpoints (backing pods) in exactly the same way as if a pod had accessed a service via a cluster IP from within the cluster.
+Kube-proxy then load balances the cluster IP across the service endpoints (backing pods) in exactly the same way as if a pod had accessed a service via a clusterIP from within the cluster.

 6. Let's verify connectivity through the clusterIP.
 Find the cluster IP for the `customer` service.

 ```
 kubectl get svc -n yaobank customer

 ```

 ```